lucianopereira86/Quasar-NodeJS-Google-Drive/README.md

 ![node01](/docs/node01.JPG)

-- If this window appears, give a name for your project, agree with the terms and services and click on "NEXT":
+- If this window appears, give a name to your project, agree with the terms and services and click on "NEXT":

 ![node02](/docs/node02.JPG)

-- Click on "DOWNLOAD CLIENT CONFIGURATION" to download the "credentials.json" file:
+- Note the Cliend ID and Client Secret for your own knowledge and then click on "DOWNLOAD CLIENT CONFIGURATION" to download the "credentials.json" file:

 ![node03](/docs/node03.JPG)